ImGalaad/galaad.github.io/src/pages/index.md

 </pre>

 ### Hej && Valkommen 💐
-My name is <a target="_blank" href="https://fr.wikipedia.org/wiki/Viola_(plante)">Violette</a>, I’m currently in my second year of a bachelor’s degree at the University in France, and I'm diving deep into the vast and exciting world of computer science.
+My name is [Violette](https://fr.wikipedia.org/wiki/Viola_(plante)), I’m currently in my second year of a bachelor’s degree at the University in France, and I'm diving deep into the vast and exciting world of computer science.
 I have a passion for learning and exploring different fields of tech, from game development to low-level things.

 Here, you’ll find a collection of random blogs, quirky projects, and occasional nonsense — all a reflection of my journey to becoming a better developer.
 Whether it's a new experiment or a random thought, I hope you enjoy the mess and maybe even find something useful!